IABTechLab/uid2docs/docs/guides/snowflake_integration.md

 The following queries illustrate how to map a phone number, using the [default database and schema names](#database-and-schema-names).

-You must normalize phone numbers using the UID2 [Phone Number Normalization](../getting-started/gs-normalization-encoding.md#phone-number-normalization) rules.
+Phone numbers must be normalized using the UID2 [Phone Number Normalization](../getting-started/gs-normalization-encoding.md#phone-number-normalization) rules.

 Advertiser solution query for a single phone number: